Interview

 What does our company do?
 We create content and develop it into a hit.
 Creating content is the act of creating something from nothing.
 This takes a lot of time and effort.
 And developing the content into a hit is like threading a needle while running.
 To continue doing this, each and every person with an inquisitive and ambitious spirit needs to join forces and use their wisdom.

-That's why I tell my employees, "Be a craftsman."
-A craftsman is someone who feels that even if they give 100% to their work, it's still not enough.
-Even if people around them praise them, they always have the feeling that "it's not enough.
+That's why I tell my employees to "be craftsmen."
+A craftsman is someone who feels that even if they give 100% to their job, it's still not enough.
+Even if people around them praise them, they are people who always feel that "it's not enough.
 I could have done more."
-I hope that Coremix can be a group of craftsmen like that.
+I hope that Coremix will be a group of craftsmen like that.

 And I often tell my employees, "Let's work steadily and steadily, adding one more trick to each step."
 There are tons of excellent companies and as many talented people as there are stars in the sky.
 In such a world, the most important thing for us to continue to produce results is to have the perseverance to continue and not give up.